hfinkel/lfort/docs/DriverInternals.rst

 In order to satisfy the stated goals, the driver was designed to completely subsume the functionality of the gcc executable; that is, the driver should not need to delegate to gcc to perform subtasks.
-On Darwin, this implies that the Clang driver also subsumes the gcc driver-driver, which is used to implement support for building universal images (binaries and object files).
+On Darwin, this implies that the LFort driver also subsumes the gcc driver-driver, which is used to implement support for building universal images (binaries and object files).
 This also implies that the driver should be able to call the language specific compilers (e.g. cc1)